kaityhayes/blog/README.md

 "When I was a kid, I used a diary.
 Now, in 2023, in use my computer to write everything down.
 Having a site where I can quickly log on and jot down some quick ideas is very helpful!
 Thanks, [insert blog name]!"

 Milestones:
-Day 1- accomplish wireframing and github repo, as well as beginning efforts of seed file Day 2- begin all CRUD routes, get them organized and operating Day 3- stylesheets and styling of app pages
+Day 1- accomplish wireframing and github repo, as well as beginning efforts of seed file.
+Day 2- begin all CRUD routes, get them organized and operating.
+Day 3- stylesheets and styling of app pages.